MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 ### Analyze data in a loss prevention report

-For more information about reports, see [The diagnose experience in Fraud Protection](./diagnose-experience.md).
+For more information about reports, see [Diagnose experience overview](./diagnose-experience.md).

 ### Upload historical data